The Galaxy Activity, Torus, and Outflow Survey (GATOS): N. Unveiling physical processes in local active galaxies. Unsupervised hierarchical clustering of JWST MIRI/MRS observations: Summary and conclusions

 \item \textit{'Other' regions:} With the RF classifier we identified a group of clusters with larger [Ne\,III]/[Ne\,II] than regions with regular AGN ionisation (e.g. the nuclei).
 Although the sample is still small to draw any strong conclusion, we detected that most of these clusters correspond to interacting regions along the jet and outflow of IC\,5063 and NGC\,5728 \citep[see][for detailed analyses of these galaxies]{Dasyra2024,Davies2024}.
 Potentially, this means that the processes occurring in the ISM for these galaxies differ from the interactions happening in other galaxies that also have a radio jet within our sample.
 This suggests that additional physical mechanisms are at play for these two galaxies (e.g. ISM-outflow-jet coupling, power of the jet, or inclination effects).

 \end{itemize}

 Machine learning techniques are a powerful tool that should be explored to simplify the data analysis of IFS data cubes.
-The method presented here can be used as a test-bed for further and larger analyses of data cubes through new, innovative techniques.
+The method presented here can be used as a test-bed for further and larger analyses that incorporate additional MRS channels containing other emission lines and features (such as [Fe\,II] lines or other PAH ratios) that could be used to enhance the diagnostic power of the method.
 With a larger galaxy sample observed with the resolution of instruments such as MIRI/JWST, in the future we will expand and put more constraints on the method, in order to classify the different physically distinct regions with more precision.

 \begin{appendix}